uberbruns/Writing/20180121-unwrapping-nested-optionals/20180121-unwrapping-nested-optionals.md

 ```

-But you this is very verbose and you end up defining a variable you do not need.
-Now you propably think, that there has to be a better way and you are right.
+But this is very verbose and you end up defining a variable you don't need.
+Now you propably think, that there has to be a better way and you're right.

 ## The solution

-But there is a more direct and less verbose way using pattern matching.
-First, you have to know that pattern matching is not something that only works with `switch`.
-Using `if case` or `guard case` you can match pattern with regular `if` or `guard` statements.
-In the case of `if case` unwrapping nested optionals will work like this:
+But there is a more direct and less verbose way by using pattern matching.
+First, you have to know that pattern matching is not something that only works with `switch` clauses.
+Using `if case` or `guard case` you can match patterns in `if` or `guard` statements, too.
+In the case of `if case` unwrapping a nested Optional works like this:

 ```swift